steemit/smt-whitepaper/smt-manual/manual.md

 ### 5 - Arbitrary Assets - Tokens Representing Real World Assets

 Let's examine an instance in which an entrepreneur is looking to provide liquidity in the Steem ecosystem.
-The entrepreneur can issue an SMT without inflation properties and imply that they will provide structure to peg it to USD (or any other debt, contract or asset), making it like an IOU or basic derivative.
+The entrepreneur can issue an SMT without inflation properties, and imply that they will provide structure to peg it to USD (or any other debt, contract, or asset), making it like an IOU or basic derivative.
 The structure they provide to the asset includes buying and selling it near $1, similar to Tether.
-The entrepreneur sets up bank wire capabilities for buying and selling and takes a small % on each transaction.
-The derivative trades against STEEM and also brings capital into the ecosystem to be used across tokens.
+The entrepreneur sets up bank wire capabilities for buying and selling, and takes a small % on each transaction.
+The derivative trades against STEEM, and also brings capital into the ecosystem to be used across all tokens.

 ![IOU Asset Token Exchange](img/uc5-IOU-assets.png)
 \begin{center}Figure 5: IOU Asset Token Exchange\end{center}